Roarster31/hci-forms/readme.md

 or

-`node run.js -text` to just run the lorem text input generator
+`node run.js --text` to just run the lorem text input generator

 or

-`node run.js -checkbox` to just run the lorem checkbox generator
+`node run.js --checkbox` to just run the lorem checkbox generator

 or

-`node run.js -training` to just run the training questionnaire generator
+`node run.js --training` to just run the training questionnaire generator